-- Mette Bøjer Jensen (member of the Board of Directors since 2018 and member of the Nomination Committee employee representative) - Anne Marie Kverneland (member of the Board of Directors since 2000 and member of the Remuneration Committee - employee representative) - Thomas Rantzau (member of the Board of Directors since 2018 and member of the Research & Development Committee - employee representative) - Stig Strøbæk (Member of the Board of Directors since 1998 and member of the Audit Committee employee representative)
+- Mette Bøjer Jensen (member of the Board of Directors since 2018 and member of the Nomination Committee) - Anne Marie Kverneland (member of the Board of Directors since 2000 and member of the Remuneration Committee) - Thomas Rantzau (member of the Board of Directors since 2018 and member of the Research & Development Committee) - Stig Strøbæk (Member of the Board of Directors since 1998 and member of the Audit Committee)

-The employee-elected board members are up for election in 2022.
+The employee-elected Board members are up for election in 2022.

-Seven of the nine shareholder-elected board members are independent as defined by the Danish Corporate Governance Recommendations, while two shareholder-elected board members are related to the main shareholder Novo Holdings A/S as member of either the board or executive management and thus are not deemed independent.
-Employee representatives are considered non-independent according to the Danish Corporate Governance Recommendations.
+As of 31 December 2020, seven of the nine shareholderelected Board members qualify as independent as defined by the Danish Corporate Governance Recommendations, while two shareholder-elected Board members qualify as non-independent as they are related to the main shareholder Novo Holdings A/S as member of either the Board of Directors or Executive Management of Novo Holdings A/S. Employeeelected Board members qualify as non-independent according to the Danish Corporate Governance Recommendations.
+Please refer to the Annual Report 2020 on page 44 for an overview of independence.

-In 2019, the Board of Directors conducted eight board meetings.
-All board members attended all board meetings within the member's term in 2019, except one member who was excused from one meeting within the member's term in 2019.
-Please refer to the Annual Report on p.
-39 for a detailed attendance overview, which also includes the attendance for committee meetings.
+In 2020, the Board of Directors conducted nine Board meetings, of which eight Board meetings were held virtually as a consequence of COVID-19.
+All Board members attended all Board meetings within the member's term in 2020, except two members who were excused from one meeting within the member's term in 2020.
+Please refer to the Annual Report 2020 on page 44 for a detailed attendance overview, which also includes the attendance for the Board committee meetings.

+Diversity

 To ensure that discussions include multiple perspectives representing the complex, global pharmaceutical environment, the Board of Directors aspires to be diverse in gender and nationality.

-In 2016, the Board of Directors adjusted its diversity ambition and set out new targets with the aim of consisting, by 2020, of at least two shareholder-elected board members with Nordic nationality and at least two shareholder-elected board members with a nationality other than Nordic - and at least three shareholder-elected board members of each gender.
+In 2016, the Board of Directors adjusted its diversity ambition and set new targets for the diversity among shareholderelected Board members.
+By 2020, it was the aim that at least two members were of Nordic nationality and two of non-Nordic nationality.
+The aim was also to have at least three shareholder-elected Board members of each gender.

-As of 31 December 2019, three shareholder-elected board members were female and six were male, while seven of the nine shareholder-elected board members were non-Nordic and two were Nordic.
-The company thus fulfilled its nationality ambition and its gender ambition.
-The Board of Directors will revisit its diversity ambition in 2020 and, if needed, adjust the numbers and parameters which are currently fulfilled.
+As of 31 December 2020, our shareholder-elected Board members consisted of two Nordic members and seven non-Nordic members.
+Of these, three members were female and six were male.
+Thus, the Board of Directors fulfilled its 2016 gender and nationality ambition.
+The Board of Directors finds that being diverse in gender and nationality is of continued importance, consequently in 2020 the Board of Directors prolonged its gender and nationality ambition to 2024.
+When including the employee-elected Board members, six members were Nordic and seven were non-Nordic.
+Of these, five were female and eight were male.